Life and Live

 Life and Live is a live album by the American experimental band Xiu Xiu.

-It was released on Italian record label Xeng less than a month before the release of La Forêt in the United States.
-Life and Live consists of Xiu Xiu songs that front man Jamie Stewart rendered live into acoustic guitar and vocal compositions.
+It was released on the Italian record label Xeng less than a month before the release of La Forêt in the United States.
+Life and Live consists of Xiu Xiu songs that band leader Jamie Stewart rendered live into acoustic guitar and vocal compositions.
 Tracks 3,4,8-13 appear on the 2003 release Fag Patrol, So in effect, this compilation contains all the tracks from Fag Patrol (except for an alternative version of "Asleep"), albeit in a different order.
 It is not known why the EP was interspersed with this release.